 In this five-year project, initiated in 2017, osprey chcks have been translocated from Scotland and released them in the Poole Harbour area.
 Ospreys do pass through the area, when on migration, and in 2017 a female called CJ7 - not one of the reintroduced ospreys - settled in a nest for a few weeks.
 In 2019 she bonded with one of the reintroduced males LS7 but it was too late in the season for them to have a brood.

-In April 2020 CJ7 returned and hopes were high that LS7 would return too but to date there has been no sign of him.
-Supporters have been avidly checking the nest on a live webcam - it's more gripping than a soap opera - but hopes are fading for a happy ending this season.
+In April 2020 CJ7 returned and hopes were high that LS7 would return too but sadly there was no sign of him.
+In April 2021 she returned to the nest again and supporters avidly check the nest on a live webcam - it's more gripping than a soap opera - in hope of a happy ending this season.

 How do I see them?
 They migrate to Africa in winter, so are usually only visible from April onwards.
 You’ll have a high chance of a sighting at Rutland Water, and other good spots include Loch Garten and Loch of the Lowes in Scotland.
 Wales has ospreys at Glaslyn and Dyfi.
 If in the Poole Harbour area keep checking the skies!